ybfreelancerdev/Pay2Me/README.md

 dotnet run
 ```

-The API URL depends on the configured ASP.NET Core environment and launch settings.
+The API URL depends on the configured ASP.NET Core launch settings.

 ---

 # Database Setup

-Create a SQL Server database for Pay2Me.
+Create the Pay2Me SQL Server database.

 Configure the connection string in the backend configuration.